HIV-1 DNA Blood Test, Qualitative, PCR

 HIV screening is recommended for anyone who is sexually active but especially those who engage in high-risk behaviors such as sexual contact with multiple partners and intravenous drug use.
 Anyone who learns that a past or present partner has tested positive for HIV should receive an HIV test themselves.
 Prenatal testing for HIV is recommended for pregnant women due to the risk of passing the infection to their baby.
 Early detection is key to effective HIV treatment, so it is advisable to be tested even if you are not experiencing symptoms.

-HIV-1 DNA PCR is a sensitive method for detection of pro-viral DNA.
+HIV-1 DNA PCR is a sensitive method for the detection of pro-viral DNA.
 It has been used in the management of perinatal HIV infection.
 HIV-1 RNA has recently been confirmed equally as sensitive and specific for this purpose.
 The qualitative PCR will look for the presence of the virus, but will not measure the amount that is found.

 Trusted, Secure, & Confidential